guiferviz/mnemocards/README.md

 If the joke made you laugh you can continue with this tutorial, otherwise this program is not for you and you should consider other alternatives.

+## 🤓 How it works?

 Once you have Mnemocards installed, you can start creating your own flashcards.
-Let's start creating our own vocabulary file.
+Let's start creating our own vocabulary Anki cards.

-You can use the provided sample files as a starting point, or create your own.
-Mnemocards uses a configuration file to define the steps that will be used to process the flashcards.
-In this file, you can specify the tasks that you want to use, the order in which they will be executed, and any necessary parameters or settings.
+Mnemocards uses a configuration file named `mnemocards.yaml` to define the steps that will be used to process the flashcards.
+In this file, you can specify the tasks that you want to use, the order in which they will be executed, and any necessary parameters.

 Here's an example of a simple configuration file that reads in a CSV file containing flashcard data, and then generates an Anki APKG package:

 ```yaml
 steps: